‘She died all alone and this is not right’

 Polling early last year found that 77 per cent of Queenslanders supported laws that would allow VAD – in circumstances where a person in the late stages of an advanced disease was able to take life-ending medication prescribed by a doctor.
 Another 12 per cent said they were unsure, while 11 per cent opposed any such reforms.

-The latest polling, conducted by National Seniors Australia, found more than 80 per cent of Queensland seniors would support VAD being available to people with a terminal illness.
+Polling conducted by National Seniors Australia in the lead up to the vote found more than 80 per cent of Queensland seniors support VAD being available to people with a terminal illness.

-Premier Palaszczuk has indicated she has already made up her mind.
+Premier Palaszczuk indicated in the lead up to the vote that she had already made up her mind.

 "I'm a Catholic, I've thought about this long and hard — I've had a lot of personal experiences in the last 12 months, and I've made up my mind based on what I've seen and based on those experiences," she told ABC News.